BenSaus/jots/README.md

 # Jots App (jots)

-A Quasar/Vue Google Keep Clone
+A Quasar/Vue application to keep notes